WhiteCoreSim/WhiteCore-Dev/WhiteCoreSim/Config/ReadMe.txt

  GridRegion Mode
 -------------------------------
-The folder 'GridRegion' contains the startup settings for When the WhiteCore sim region will be connected to an external (or local) Grid.
+The folder 'GridRegion' contains the startup settings for when the WhiteCore sim region will be connected to an external (or local) Grid.

  Grid settings